About the area

 Pally Mangal is a neighbourhood in the Tollygunge area of south Kolkata.
 Thousands of homes are packed tightly together around a network of narrow lanes.
 This stands in contrast to the many high-rise apartment blocks for the wealthier classes that have been built in the area in recent years.

+The new high rise apartment blocks have provided some employment opportunities for men as chauffeurs.
+Work is also available pulling rickshaws, running small businesses or day labouring.
 While work is available, some men are tempted to spend their earnings on gambling and alcohol.
 This puts added pressure on women to find additional income to support their families.

 About the local organisation and history of CRS involvement

 Italghata Pally Mangal Samity was formed by a group of 30 local boys to work towards the improvement of their area.
 Their first step was to clean out the drinking dens and the boys received a lot of support from the local police in doing this.
 The group then approached some companies and managed to secure jobs for those families whose livelihoods came from the alcohol business.

 In 1996, Joga, one of the CRS drivers, highlighted the problems facing the community and CRS decided to focus on empowerment initiatives for women.
 A programme was started offering courses in tailoring and embroidery and beautician training was added a decade later.

 In 2005 an education programme was started to cater for the slum and street children.
 This was funded under the Government of West Bengal’s City Level Programme of Action for Street and Working Children (CLPOA) until that scheme ended in 2012 and the education programme had to close.